spinaki/distributed-unique-id/README.md

-# distributed-unique-id
+# distributed-unique-id-generator
-distributed unique id generator for kubernetes
+distributed unique id generator for kubernetes using docker
+* generate both 64 bit unique id as well as unique string ids.